-It’s the start of Pastor Appreciation Month—one that’s especially deserved after all the extra-long hours and last-minute adjustments COVID-19 brought this year.
+It’s the start of Pastor Appreciation Month—one that’s especially deserved after all the extra-long hours and adjustments COVID-19 has brought.

 Thank you, pastors!